 Now, three years after the murder, the family is desperate, papering neighborhoods with Hunter's picture, yearning for someone to speak out.

-"Someone saw something or heard something a few days later and maybe didn’t know what was being said, or they saw something on there camera," she said.
+"Someone saw something or heard something a few days later and maybe didn’t know what was being said, or they saw something on their camera," she said.

 A family at a standstill but still working to raise awareness and keep Hunter's face out there - this as there still is no suspect or person of interest.